Zen-cronic/ext/README.md

 ## What

-A curried library to check the extension of a file, including extension-less and dotfiles.
+A curried library to check the extension type of a file, including extension-less and dotfiles.
+It works on both relative and absolute paths.

 ## Why?

 To replace repetitive checks using `path.extname` or `String.endsWith` or a regex pattern.

 ## Example